Amazon S3

 Your AI agent gets secure, instant access to Amazon S3.
 No manual work.
 No security trade-offs.
-Just paste your key and go.
+Just paste your Access Key ID and go.

 Every week you wait, the gap gets wider.